jwdotpark/2021_fall/practical_ds_a/algorithms.md

 ```

 - Time complexity grows as the length of `arr` grows, so big O of this linear searach is `O(n)`.

+##### Linear Search Time Complexity

+- it just loops through every single element till the result is found.
+- in worst case where the result is at the end of list, it would be O(n).
+- in best case where the result is at the beginning of list, it would be O(1).

 #### 1.5.2. <a name='BinarySearch'></a>Binary Search